glogowski-wojciech/progressive-reptile-experiments/reptile_reproduction/README.md

 [5|20]:
 - 5 ::= 5-way
 - 20 ::= 20-way

+[|t]:
+- '' ::= non-transductive setting
+- 't' ::= transductive setting (in test use batches of test data, not single test image with rest of batch consisting of train data).

 Experiments with `mrunner` tag were produced with mrunner on Prometheus.
 Experiments with `local` tag were produced locally on a PC.